dplassgit/d2lang/docs/overview.md

 #### `EXIT`

-Use `EXIT` to terminate the program.
+Use `EXIT` to terminate the program with return code 0.

 `EXIT "Message"` prints the message to stdout and exits the program with return code -1.